 Northeastern has established several competitive scholarship programs to reward outstanding academic achievement.
-To be considered for one or more of these prestigious awards, you must apply for undergraduate admission to Northeastern no later than the regular decision deadline of January 1.
+To be considered for one or more of these prestigious awards, you must apply for undergraduate admission to Northeastern no later than the Regular Decision deadline of January 1.
+Please note that some scholarships may also require completion of the Free Application for Federal Student Aid (FAFSA) to maximize financial aid eligibility.
 Only fall freshman applicants may be considered for most of these scholarships.

-Students who are admitted to Northeastern and are recognized as National Merit Finalists* or National Hispanic Recognition Program Scholars** will receive up to $30,000 merit based award per academic year or up to $15,000 merit based award per academic semester and may also be eligible for financial aid.
+Students who are admitted to Northeastern and are recognized as National Merit Finalists* or National Recognition Program Scholars** will receive a competitive merit-based award and may also be eligible for financial aid.

-Northeastern National Scholarships replace any Honors, Dean’s, Excellence, Connections, or International Scholars awards and may result in a change to previously awarded Northeastern University Grant funds.
+Northeastern National Scholarships replace any Honors, Dean’s, Connections, Sophomore Achievement, or International Scholars awards and may result in a change to previously awarded Northeastern University Grant funds.

-*To be eligible for these Northeastern scholarships, National Merit Finalists must be must be U.S. citizens or documented permanent residents, admitted to Northeastern and should designate Northeastern University as your college choice to the National Merit Scholarship Corporation by April 3, 2017.
-We will award our first group of scholarships in early March to students who were admitted Early Action or Early Decision.
+To be eligible for the Northeastern National Merit Finalist Scholarship, National Merit Finalists must be U.S. citizens or documented permanent residents, admitted to Northeastern, and should designate Northeastern University as their college choice to the National Merit Scholarship Corporation (NMSC) by the priority deadline of April 1, 2021.

 Continuing a century-old commitment to educational access, the Torch Scholars Program is a bold and innovative scholarship initiative awarded to students who have overcome exceptional odds and who demonstrate the potential to excel academically.

 The Program includes a Summer Immersion Program prior to freshman year.
 Torch Scholars receive full tuition, fees, and room and board as well as significant personal and academic support.
 Students must be nominated by an education professional, such as a guidance counselor.